shreyabirthare/public_lab2/README.md

 Using these measurements, answer the following questions:

-1. Does the latency of the application change with and without docker containers?
+1. Does the latency of the application change with and without Docker containers?
 Did virtualization add any overheads?
 2. How does the laency of the query compare to buy?
 Since buy requests involve all theee microservices, while query requests only involve two microservices, does it impact the observed latency?
 3. How does the latency change as the number of clients change?
 Does it change for different types of requests?